Chromatic numbers from edge ideals: Graph classes with vanishing syzygies are polynomially $\chi$-bounded: Introduction

 which is a polynomial in $\omega$ of degree $2(j-i-2).$ For triangle-free graphs the slightly stronger result $\chi(G) \leq j-1$ is proved in Corollary \ref{mainCor2}.

 In Section 5 we show in Corollary \ref{asymBound} that if $(j-i)^2 \geq j+i+2$, then almost all graphs $G$ with $ \beta_{i,j}(I_G) = 0$ are $\chi$-bounded by

-In the final Section 6 we show in Corollary \ref{n3} that the graph colorings in our main result may be done in time $O(n^3)$ for graphs on $n$ vertices.
+In the penultimate Section 6 we show in Corollary \ref{n3} that the graph colorings in our main result may be done in time $O(n^3)$ for graphs on $n$ vertices.
 For the triangle-free case, it is in time $O(n^2)$ according to Corollary \ref{n2}.
+Some further considerations on shorter proofs with worse chromatic number bounds are recorded in the final Section 7.

 Before reaching the main part of our paper, some elementary considerations on $\chi$-boundedness are recorded in Section 2.
 It is included due to the way more technical versions of the same arguments in Section 3 that aims towards applications in the algebraic setting.
 Although it is all fairly elementary, it includes an improvement of an old influential result by Wagon \cite{W80}, proving that $(i+1)K_2$--free graphs are ${\omega-1+2i \choose 2i}$--colorable.